Powered by RND

 Su Strong Message Here

-Armando Iannucci and Helen Lewis decode the utterly baffling world of political language.In this new series, Helen Lewis and Armando Iannucci investigate which political buzzwords are strong and stable and which are a crock of covfefe.Each week Helen and Armando will crack open the political phrasebook and attempt to decode the doublespeak.
+Armando Iannucci hosts the programme that gives you a cast-iron guarantee to be laser-focused on decoding the baffling world of political language.Each week he'll be joined by a guest to crack open the political phrasebook and attempt to demystify the doublespeak.
 Why does everything now have to be 'turbo-charged'?
 What's the difference between a 'pledge' and a 'mission'?
-Why has my local MP been 'weaponised' and should I be worried?You'll be treated to a crash course in the dark arts of political language from two people both baffled and beguiled by it.
-They'll walk you through the various verbal fiascos of the modern political lexicon so that by the end you'll be oven-ready for an appearance on Newsnight.Warning: this podcast features strong political language that some listeners may find nonsensical.Produced by Gwyn Rhys Davies.
-A BBC Studios Audio Production for Radio 4.
+Why has my local MP been 'weaponised' and should I be worried?You'll be treated to a crash course in the dark arts of political language from people on the inside who are both baffled and beguiled by it.
+They'll walk you through the various verbal fiascos of the modern political lexicon so that by the end you'll be oven-ready for an appearance on Newsnight.Armando's erstwhile partner in de-baffling political lexicon, Helen Lewis, is away working in the United States in the autumn and so her seat will be kept warm by a rotating cast of co-hosts.Listen to Strong Message Here on Thursdays on Radio 4 at 9.45am, and an extended version is available on BBC Sounds.Produced by Gwyn Rhys Davies.
+A BBC Studios Production for BBC Radio 4.

 Sito web del podcast

-Ascolta Strong Message Here, Lo Zoo di 105 e molti altri podcast da tutto il mondo con l’applicazione di radio.it
+Ascolta Strong Message Here, Cose Molto Umane di Gianpiero Kesten e molti altri podcast da tutto il mondo con l’applicazione di radio.it

 Scarica l'app gratuita radio.it